jolocom/smartwallet-app/PULL_REQUEST_TEMPLATE.md

 Fixes #

 What does it solve?
-Were there any particular challenges that you faced?
+Were there any particular challenges that you faced and/or things that were not straightforward?
 What should others know about the solution?

-##Checklist
+Is this change going to break other dependent services?

+## Checklist
 - [ ] Keep flags added to the PR up to date
 - [ ] Make sure the title describes the code well, description should contain `Fixes #number_of_an_issue` and a brief decscription of changes
 - [ ] Make sure the PR is readable and contains changes only related to a single issue.
 Otherwise - divide into separate PRs